 technical schools.
 It is accepted by all US colleges.
 Check with the colleges you

 are interested in attending and ask them for the average test score.
 Any current high

-school junior or senior or high school/GED graduate who is considering enrolling in
+student or high school/GED graduate who is considering enrolling in college should

 The test consists of 154 questions (155 if you include the essay) and takes approximately

 3 hours to complete.